IntentArchitect/Docs/articles/module-building/templates-general/how-to-generate-static-files/how-to-generate-static-files.md

 Open the `Module Builder` designer and create a `New Static Content Template` in the package provided for this Module.
 Give the template a name for example `MyHtmlFiles`.
 In the properties panel specify the following:

 * Content Subfolder.
 Give it the path for example `htmlfiles`.
+* Binary File Globbing Patterns.
+Supply file globbing patterns, to identify "binary" files in your content, this would include any file which should not be processed as text based files .
 * Role.
 Give it the name of `Static.Html` for example.

 >[!NOTE]